marko-cs/mooc-sec-project-I/README.md

 # mood-sec-project-I

-This project has been created for course [Cyber Security Base 2023 - Project I](https://cybersecuritybase.mooc.fi/module-3.1).
+This project has been created for course https://cybersecuritybase.mooc.fi/module-3.1.

 # Project

-Project repository is available in [Github](https://github.com/marko-cs/mood-sec-project-I).
+Project repository is available in https://github.com/marko-cs/mood-sec-project-I.

 ## Install and set-up

 ### Install

 This project uses only standard Python packages and Django framework.
-Most connivent way to install needed is follow [course page instructions](https://cybersecuritybase.mooc.fi/installation-guide) if your staring from scratch.
+Most connivent way to install needed is follow https://cybersecuritybase.mooc.fi/installation-guide if your staring from scratch.
 Follow those instructions for python and other library installations.

 If you have working python installation Django can be installed with pip.
 ```